 - Try not to use the phone while running a benchmark charge, measuring the current in mA is more accurate while there's no / low CPU load and variance in power usage.

 - After a full charge charge, click the cycle in the history tab.
 You'll be taken to the CHARGING TAB where you'll see how many mAh's can be added to the battery at most in the "Charged" section (in the 'Total' block).
-For devices with an inaccurate 100% indication, this should be higher than estimated by the HEALTH TAB.
-The battery capacity estimate block at the bottom of the charging tab tries to pro-rate for the start percentage, this will affect the numbers if your phone dies at 20% and you started your benchmark charge there so users should just check the 'Charged' section.
-This is the most accurate estimate for 'estimated capacity', better than what you get from the health tab.
+For devices with an inaccurate 100% indicator or devices that shut off at for example 30%, you need to look at this section to see how much mAh your phone can hold.
+For devices that do accurately display 0-100% then the battery capacity estimate block at the bottom of the charging tab tries to pro-rate for the start percentage, so you can check the mAh numbers here as well if you didn't start off at the absolute minimum level.
+Due to charging from empty to completely full this is the most accurate estimate for 'estimated capacity', better than what you get from the health tab.

 - Divide the estimated capacity by your design capacity to get a health % out of it.